Can LASIK Eye Surgery Cure Glaucoma?

 There are several reasons that you may develop glaucoma.
 Most commonly, it’s due to a substantial imbalance in the amount of intraocular fluid in the eye.
 The reason for the imbalance typically has to do with the type of disease that you have.

 You can compare this disorder to the pressure in a football or basketball.
-The balls need to maintain a certain pressure in order to keep their shape.
+The ball needs to maintain a certain pressure in order to keep its shape.
 Well, the same goes for your eyes.
 The eyeball must maintain a certain amount of intraocular pressure (IOP) with the fluid inside to maintain the globe shape.
 The shape of the eye is crucial for seeing clearly.

 When something comes along that affects the eye’s ability to maintain its internal structure and regular IOP, the pressure can rise to dangerous levels.
 This excess pressure will then cause glaucoma.